San Francisco Bay Area Snakes

 This is the only snake that is dangerous to humans in the SF Bay Area.
 They are not aggressive and only bite if being harmed.
 If you see one, give it lots of space!
 If you’ve found one on your property and need it removed, call a rattlesnake removal.

-If you’re lucky enough to find a Pacific Ring Necked Snake you’ve truly met a little gem of the Pacific coast.
+If you’re lucky enough to find a Pacific Ring-necked Snake, you’ve truly met a little gem of the Pacific coast.
 You’ll immediately notice the nice orange to yellow color on their belly and around their neck.
-If they feel threatened, they put on quite a show by coiling their tail upside down to show you the bright orange underside; this is a warning to you that they taste bad and please leave them alone.
+If they feel threatened, they put on quite a show by coiling their tail upside down to show you the bright orange underside; this is a warning to you that they taste bad and to please leave them alone.

 Sharp Tail Snake

-If your out gardening or digging a hole you might meet a Sharp-Tailed Snake.
+If you’re out gardening or digging a hole, you might meet a Sharp-Tailed Snake.
 Sharp Tailed Snakes are fossorial, which is a fancy word that means they like to live underground and under rocks, logs or even under leaf litter where it’s a little damp.
 They eat little salamanders, but also slugs and slug eggs, so they’re a good friend to have around the yard!

 Rubber Boa